Barcelona are top of La Liga - but not for much longer | Goal.com

 Luis Suarez scored both of Barca's goals, proving that class is indeed permanent.

-The Uruguayan is renowned for his slow starts to a season so it was no surprise that he looked so off the piece in his first few appearances after a six-month injury lay-off.
+The Uruguayan is renowned for his slow starts to a season so it was no surprise that he looked so off the pace in his first few appearances after a six-month injury lay-off.

-Against Celta, though, he looked like his usual sharp self, heading home the owner from a Lionel Messi free kick before making it 2-1 with a low strike from another assist from the Argentine attacker.
+Against Celta, though, he looked like his usual sharp self, heading home the opener from a Messi free kick before making it 2-1 with a low strike from another assist from the Argentine attacker.

 Suarez's return to form is undoubtedly timely but whether it will be enough to swing the title race back in Barca's favour is now debatable.